icopy-site/awesome/docs/awesome/awesome-data-engineering.md

 ## Prometheus
 * [Prometheus.io](https://github.com/prometheus/prometheus) An open-source service monitoring system and time series database
 * [HAProxy Exporter](https://github.com/prometheus/haproxy_exporter) Simple server that scrapes HAProxy stats and exports them via HTTP for Prometheus consumption

+## Testing
+* [Grai](https://github.com/grai-io/grai-core/) is a data catalog tool that integrates into your CI system exposing downstream impact testing of data changes.
+These tests prevent data changes which might break data pipelines or BI dashboards from making it to production.

 ## Community